Outbreak: The New Nightmare

 - 0 % positive mentions

-Players note that the game offers around 10 hours of content, but many achievements require significant grinding, which can extend playtime.
-While the core experience is enjoyable, the grindy aspects may deter some players from completing all achievements.
+Players note that the game offers around 10 hours of content, with additional grinding required to complete certain achievements.
+While the core experience is engaging, the grind for completion may deter some players.

 Critic Reviews